 The data provided from this study will give a complete record of the numbers and species of fishes caught and either harvested or released on each Study Fleet trip.
 Included in this data will be vital information on the areas fished, the bottom depth each fish is caught from, discard rates by species, the size distribution of released fish, and temporal trends within.
 As such, catch composition and discard data will be analyzed relative to location, depth, and time of year.
-Across the duration of the study, the time it takes an angler to meet the 15-fish snapper grouper aggregate bag limit relative to the number of red snapper they land will provide valuable insight into the efficacy of such a management strategy to reduce discards of red snapper and other snapper grouper species.
+Across the duration of the study, the time it takes an angler to meet the 10-fish snapper grouper aggregate bag limit relative to the number of red snapper they land will provide valuable insight into the efficacy of such a management strategy to reduce discards of red snapper and other snapper grouper species.

-By allowing anglers to retain up to the first 60 red snapper caught over the course of their Study Fleet fishing trip, we can also collect important biological information from those fish, which would have otherwise been discarded to help further ongoing regional analyses aimed at a better understanding of the fishery.
+By allowing anglers to retain up to the first 24 red snapper caught on private recreational and charter for-hire vessels and the first 36 red snapper caught on headboat vessels over the course of their respective Study Fleet fishing trip, we can also collect important biological information from those fish, which would have otherwise been discarded to help further ongoing regional analyses aimed at a better understanding of the fishery.
 From each red snapper harvested under the EFP, FWC will collect otoliths for ageing.
-Currently, fishery-dependent age samples can only be collected from harvested fish, and this study will allow us to also evaluate the age distribution of discards within the recreational sector.
-Fin clips will also be collected from each red snapper for inclusion in a separate, ongoing close-kin mark-recapture study and for use in future studies.
-All ages, genetic samples and associated data for red snapper will be shared with researchers at the University of Florida and Texas A&M for use in their estimation of the absolute abundance of the stock in the South Atlantic.
+Currently, fisherydependent age samples can only be collected from harvested fish, and this study will allow us to also evaluate the age distribution of discards within the recreational sector.
 Further, assessment analysts assume that data collected through Florida's for-hire at-sea observer survey are representative of the private boat fishery, since no such data currently exists for the private boat segment of the recreational fishery.
 The private boat fishery represents the largest portion of recreational discards in Florida, and data collected through this study will provide us with a valuable opportunity to evaluate whether there are meaningful differences in fishing methods, the types of fish caught, and methods used to release fish from private recreational trips that should be accounted for in future stock assessments and management.